realLiQ/NewSpriteCreator/README.md

 # NewSpriteCreator

-A console application that creates the required build functions for New Sprites.
+A GUI that creates the required build functions for New Sprites.